 It’s come to this everybody.
 RB Leipzig are now certifiably the best team in the division: undefeated in 11 games, they’ve gone top after winning in Leverkusen.
 Bayern did their part, of course – they lost in Dortmund in ‘Der Klassiker‘ but there’s a silver lining for the lederhosen crowd: FCB are the subject of a new book from the irresistible Uli Hesse.
 It’s called Bayern: Creating a Global Superclub and it’s out now through Yellow Jersey Press.
 We have six copies to give away, and you can enter to win one below.
 Listen in for Matt Hermann‘s full interview with Hesse, and for plenty of MD11 chat with Nik Wildhagen, who isn’t taking all this Red Bull success lying down, no sir.
-Produced by Aidan Rantoul.Social media contests by Rewards Fuel
+Produced by Aidan Rantoul.Free contest software by Rewards Fuel

 Talking Fussball is really pretty pleased with the result it got this week while wrapping up Bundesliga match day 2.